wsnewman/learning_ros/Part_6/coordinator/README.md

  spawn Baxter on pedestal in front of a table and a block:
  `roslaunch baxter_variations baxter_on_pedestal_w_kinect.launch`

-launch a bunch of nodes, including trajectory streamers, cartesian planner, rviz, baxter-playfile, triad_display (for object-frame visualization), object-grabber, object-finder coordinator, and block-state resetter:
+launch multiple nodes, including trajectory streamers, cartesian planner, rviz, baxter-playfile, triad_display (for object-frame visualization), object-grabber, object-finder coordinator, and block-state resetter:
 `roslaunch coordinator coord_vision_manip.launch`

 Command the robot to: find the table height, find the block on the table, compute an approach and grasp strategy,